Berenice (daughter of Ptolemy II of Telmessos)

 Berenice also known as Berenike (Βερενίκη; fl. second half of 3rd century BC and first half of 2nd century BC), was a Greek Princess from Asia Minor who was a distant relative of the Seleucid Monarch Antiochus III the Great.

 Family background

 Berenice was of Thessalian and Macedonian ancestry.
-She was the daughter and known child born to Ptolemy II of Telmessos by an unnamed mother.
+She was the daughter and known child born to Ptolemy II of Telmessos by a mother whose name is unknown.
 Her paternal grandfather was Lysimachus of Telmessos; her paternal great-uncle was Epigonos of Telmessos; her father's paternal first cousin was Antipater Epigonos and likely had a paternal second cousin called Epigonos.

-Through her paternal great-grandfather Ptolemy I Epigone, was a direct descendant of Lysimachus who was one of the Diadochi of the Greek King Alexander the Great who was King of Thrace, Asia Minor and Macedonia and the Ptolemaic Greek Princess who was Queen of the Ptolemaic Kingdom of Ancient Egypt Arsinoe II.
+Through her paternal great-grandfather Ptolemy I Epigone, she was a direct descendant of Lysimachus who was one of the Diadochi of the Greek King Alexander the Great who was King of Thrace, Asia Minor and Macedonia and the Ptolemaic Greek Princess who was Queen of the Ptolemaic Kingdom of Ancient Egypt Arsinoe II.
 Through Arsinoe II, Berenice was a direct descendant of Cassander, the brother of the powerful Regent Antipater.
 Berenice is the only known biological female descendant from the marriage of Arsinoe II and Lysimachus.